Tea leaves thwart those who court catastrophe,

 Jeopardy is jejune now: naïve knight

-finds ogres out-of-date and dragons unheard of,
+finds ogres out-of-date and dragons unheard

 while blasé princesses indict